hokoo/safety-passwords/plugin-dir/readme.txt

 == Description ==
 This plugin enforces users to use strong passwords.
 It means that when a user changes his password, the password must contain at least:

- * one uppercase letter
+ * one uppercase letter;
- * one lowercase letter
+ * one lowercase letter;
- * one number
+ * one number;
- * one special character
+ * one special character.

- The minimum length of the password is defined by the plugin setting.
+The minimum length of the password is defined by the plugin's settings.

 You can also define the period of time after which the user will be forced to change his password.

 The important feature of the plugin is settings defining by means of PHP constants.

  * SAFETY_PASSWORDS_MIN_LENGTH - the minimum length of the password;
  * SAFETY_PASSWORDS_RESET_INTERVAL - the period of time after which the user will be forced to change his password;
  * SAFETY_PASSWORDS_RP_ON_REGISTRATION - enforce users to change their password after registration.

+Integrations with other plugins:

- The plugin has integration with the Stream plugin.
+ * The plugin has integration with the Stream plugin.

+Plugin development is on the [GitHub](https://github.com/hokoo/safety-passwords).

+== Screenshots ==
+1. Settings page
+2. Setting are overridden by PHP constants
+3. Password change notification
+4. Password change urgency notification
+5. Seamless password change form
+6. Weak password is not allowed

 == Installation ==
 0. Upload plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the \'Plugins\' menu in WordPress
 2. Go to Safety Passwords settings page and configure the plugin.

-== Screenshots ==
-1. Settings page

 == Changelog ==
+= 1.0 =
+* Initial release